slimandslam/openaiimages/README.md

 ```
 <br />
 ## Using The App

-Once you've added your OpenAI API key, simply type a prompt into the text box
-and click on the "Create Image" button.
-Once an image is loaded, which usually takes about 15 seconds, there are two other features for the desktop app (Windows/Linux/MacOS):
+#### Once you've added your OpenAI API key, simply type a prompt into the text box and click on the "Create Image" button.
+When the image is loaded, which usually takes about 15 seconds, there are two other features for the desktop app (Windows/Linux/MacOS):
-- Rolling over the image will reveal a tooltip containing the "revised prompt" if OpenAI returned one.
+#### - Rolling over the image will reveal a tooltip containing the "revised prompt" if OpenAI returned one.
-- Clicking on the image will bring up a "Save As" dialog.
+#### - Clicking on the image will bring up a "Save As" dialog.
-On iOS, you can click on the image to see the tooltip and save the image.
+#### On iOS, you can click on the image to see the tooltip and save the image.

 <br />
 <span>
 <figure>